tammet/gkc/README.md

 time limits after each batch.

-The strategy file is a json file like the following example, indicating that one single strategy should be run:
+The strategy file is a json file like the following example, indicating that one single strategy should be run.
+For more examples, see query.txt, neg.txt, unit.txt, runs.txt in the Examples folder.

         {
         "print_level": 15,